Family

 Same-sex marriage in Korea

-Korea does not recognize same-sex marriage.
-Two people of the same sex cannot register a marriage in Korea under any of the three paths described above, regardless of whether they hold a valid foreign marriage certificate from a country that permits same-sex marriage.
+Current Korean court interpretation does not treat a same-sex couple's report as a valid marriage report.
+Two people of the same sex cannot register a marriage in Korea under the paths described above, even if they hold a valid foreign marriage certificate from a country that permits same-sex marriage.

 Marrying abroad and cohabiting in Korea does not grant F-6 spouse rights.
 A same-sex foreign partner of a Korean national is not eligible for the F-6 visa.

-In July 2024, the Supreme Court of Korea ruled that same-sex couples have the same right as heterosexual common-law couples to receive dependent coverage under the National Health Insurance Service (건강보험 피부양자 등록).
-That ruling is specific to that one NHIS benefit.
+In July 2024, the Supreme Court of Korea ruled that excluding a same-sex partner from National Health Insurance dependent coverage while recognizing opposite-sex common-law partners was unconstitutional discrimination.
+That ruling is about National Health Insurance dependent coverage.
 It does not legalize same-sex marriage, does not create F-6 eligibility, and does not update the family registry (가족관계등록부) for same-sex couples.

 Realistic timeline

-The document chain takes longer than most people expect.
-Plan backwards from your target registration date.
+The document chain usually takes longer than the district-office filing.
+Plan backwards from your target registration date and check each issuing authority before committing to a ceremony date.

 Small wedding programs